 The male flowers are drooping catkins, around 3-5 inches in length, and the female flowers are shorter spikes.
 The hickory nuts develop after the female blooms.
 They are rounded or oval in shape and are enclosed by the husk, which splits into four pieces when they ripen in the fall.
 These nuts are edible to wildlife and people.

-Hickory wood is strong and has many uses, including making tool handles and furniture.
-It is also used to smoke bacon and other meats.
+Wood from the Shagbark Hickory tree is strong and has many uses, including making tool handles and furniture.
+Hickory wood is also used to smoke bacon and other meats.

 No serious disease or insect problems, but trees may occasionally get leaf spot or anthracnose.
 Twig and leaf drop can cause some mess.